laststonedjs/PopcornScope/README.md

 ### `npm start`

-After that it should open the 'Movies' page for you.
+After that it should open the 'TV Shows' page for you.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.